datacoves/docs/docs/reference/vscode/csv-in-datacoves.md

 ![Rainbow CSV](assets/csv_rainbow_view.jpg)

 ### Editing CSVs
-Editing CSVs is made simple with the `Edit CSV` option.
+Editing CSVs is made simple with the `Edit CSV` option or right clicking on the file.
 ![CSV edit button](assets/csv_edit_button.jpg)

 This will open up the CSV editor seen below.